clinton-slice/personal-website-2020/README.md

 ### Build your own version

 I wanted to build something reuseable.
-By changing this file, you can adapt the template to your own experiences and within some minutes, build your own personal website.
+By changing the [config](https://github.com/clinton-slice/personal-website-2020/blob/develop/src/config.json) file, you can adapt the template to your own experiences and within some minutes, build your own personal website.

 ```js
 {